 The excitement of working at the Kennedy Space Center was wearing off.
 Shannon felt that she was ready to take on new challenges and put her experience to use in new ways.

 Now that her children were grown and independent, it was the perfect time for her to join the Prometheus as a trainer.
-With her Planning and Scheduling background and her personal experience using Prometheus Routine Maintenance, who better to teach others how to simplify their Planning and Scheduling?
+With her Planning and Scheduling background and her personal experience using AKWIRE, who better to teach others how to simplify their Planning and Scheduling?

 Once an organization has implemented Prometheus, Shannon heads down to see them for a three-day training session.
 First, she meets with their Prometheus quarterback, and then she gets in front of their staff.